 Medication safety.
 Medication safety is one of pharmacists' primary responsibilities.
-32,33 Adverse medication events are estimated to cost the United States more than \$30 billion dollars a year and inflict incalculable loss and suffering on victims.
-34 By providing focused and comprehensive medication instruction to individual patients and groups of patients, pharmacists can help reduce emergency room visits and hospital admissions by up to 30%.
-34 The pharmacist's role in medication safety and preventable adverse events from medications align with the national public health goals outlined in Healthy People 2030, 28 which include reducing emergency department visits for overdoses from medications.
+Adverse medication events are estimated to cost the United States more than \$30 billion dollars a year and inflict incalculable loss and suffering on victims.
+By providing focused and comprehensive medication instruction to individual patients and groups of patients, pharmacists can help reduce emergency room visits and hospital admissions by up to 30%.
+The pharmacist's role in medication safety and preventable adverse events from medications align with the national public health goals outlined in Healthy People 2030, which include reducing emergency department visits for overdoses from medications.
 Pharmacists are ideally suited to serve in leadership roles as an expert resource for medication safety by virtue of their education and training and their responsibility for ensuring medication safety through use of technologies such as barcoding, computerized provider order entry systems, infusion pumps, and clinical decision support.
-Pharmacists can improve medication-related processes and develop strong medication-use practices utilizing Just Culture principles35 to facilitate highreliability organizations36 through engagement in facility-wide committees (e.g., medication safety or pharmacy and therapeutics committees). ^{37,38} Pharmacists can also promote adherence and effective medication use through initiatives in the community and local organizations.
+Pharmacists can improve medicationrelated processes and develop strong medication-safety practices utilizing Just Culture principles to facilitate high-reliability organizations through engagement in facility-wide committees (e.g., medication safety or pharmacy and therapeutics committees).
+Pharmacists can also promote adherence and effective medication use through initiatives in the community and local organizations.
 The 2013 CAPE outcomes include an increasing role for pharmacists in improving the safety of medications at each step in the medication-use system and in transitions of care.
-10 Pharmacists are responsible for monitoring the medication-use system and reporting of medication-related adverse events because of their unique expertise in this area.
-Pharmacists are often an inherent part of transitions of care (e.g., through community pharmacies, managed-care facilities, long-term care), so they can play a significant role in ensuring medication safety by counseling patients, identifying potential medication-related adverse drug events, and putting in place strategies to prevent those events (e.g., giving pharmacy colleagues in a setting that a patient is transferring to a heads up and awareness of possible threats to medication safety in specific patients).
+Pharmacists are responsible for monitoring the medication-use system and reporting of medication-related adverse events because of their unique expertise in this area.
+Pharmacists are often an inherent part of transitions of care (e.g., through community pharmacies, managed-care facilities, long-term care), so they can play a significant role in ensuring medication safety by counseling patients, identifying potential medication-related adverse drug events, and putting in place strategies to prevent those events (e.g., notifying pharmacy colleagues in a setting that a patient is transferring to, or raising awareness of possible threats to medication safety for specific patients).
 Pharmacists' ability to problem-solve and decrease future medication-related adverse events is beneficial to public health at large.

-responsibilities pharmacists have in substance abuse prevention, education, and assistance12 and prevention of controlled substances diversion.13 The scope and nature of the opioid epidemic warrant particular focus.
-Healthcare professionals have come to embrace what is termed "pain management and opioid stewardship," recognizing that "opioid stewardship is an integral... part of an overall pain management and stewardship strategy" and that behavioral and socioeconomic aspects of care should be "recognized as an overarching component that needs to be addressed across the spectrum of patients."39 Pharmacists are well positioned in the healthcare and local communities to collaborate with other providers in the treatment of acute and chronic pain working to apply opioidalternative therapies when possible.
+Efforts to address the opioid epidemic.
+ASHP has described roles and responsibilities pharmacists have in substance abuse prevention, education, and assistance and prevention of controlled substances diversion.
+The scope and nature of the opioid epidemic warrant particular focus.
+Healthcare professionals have come to embrace what is termed "pain management and opioid stewardship," recognizing that "opioid stewardship is an integral... part of an overall pain management and stewardship strategy" and that behavioral and socioeconomic aspects of care should be "recognized as an overarching component that needs to be addressed across the spectrum of patients."
+Pharmacists are well positioned in the healthcare and local communities to collaborate with other providers in the treatment of acute and chronic pain working to apply opioid-alternative therapies when possible.
 In addition, pharmacists should be engaged to recommend appropriate opioid dosage regimens that decrease overprescribing and reduce the risks of abuse and addiction when necessary.
-Pharmacists have roles in prevention, intervention, and treatment of opioid abuse and addiction that include but are not limited to the following:
+Pharmacists, as part of the interprofessional team, have roles in prevention, intervention, and treatment of opioid abuse and addiction that include but are not limited to the following.
+Prevention patients in ways that avoid or reduce common problems that stem from opioid misuse or overuse.